Payday loans in the Yukon

-If you find yourself struggling to keep your head above water, then you might like to consider a credit counselling program, like those on offer by the Credit Counselling Society of Yukon.
+If you find yourself struggling to keep your head above water, then you might consider a credit counselling program like those on offer by the Credit Counselling Society of Yukon.
 These not-for-profit programs can provide free consultations to help you to manage or consolidate your debt and balance your budget.

-If you’re interested in applying for a short-term loan in Yukon, you’ll need to meet the following eligibility criteria:
+If you’re interested in applying for a payday loan in the Yukon, you’ll need to meet the following eligibility criteria: